ugorji/android-conversation-backup/README.md

 # android-conversation-backup

-Purpose: backup and archive text, pictures and other multimedia messages and call logs.
+*Backup and archive text, pictures and other multimedia messages and call logs.*

 This tool can backup your SMS messages, MMS messages with included attachments, and call records, into a zip archive.
 You can specify a set